Software Development

 • Adding more CPU cores is useless as the primary bottleneck is memory/storage

-• The cores themselves are broken due to 'silent data corruption'
+• The cores themselves are broken due to 'silent data corruption' and this may be exploitable

 • Nobody knows why this is happening (high temp? silicon defects??)